PipeWire/wireplumber/docs/daemon/configuration.md

 (udev, bluez, etc...) for devices.
 Client nodes are being created by client applications that try to stream to/from pipewire.
-As soon as a node is created, the `module-config-endpoint` iterates through all the `.endpoint` configuration files, in the order that is determined by the `match-node.priority` field, and tries to match the node to the node description in the `[match-node]` table.
+As soon as a node is created, the `module-config-endpoint` iterates through all the `.endpoint` configuration files, in the order that is determined by the filename, and tries to match the node to the node description in the `[match-node]` table.
 Upon a successful match, a new endpoint that follows the description in the `[endpoint]` table is created.

 ## `*.endpoint` configuration files